MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/run-devfund-tests-via-the-command-line.md

 ---
-title: How to run the DevFund Tests via the command-line
+title: How to Run the DevFund Tests Via the Command-Line
 description: The WDK provides the test binaries and tools which make it easy to run the Device Fundamentals tests from the command-line.
 keywords:
 - DevFund tests